Quantitative Data Analysis, Graduate Certificate

 Certificate Candidacy

-To earn a graduate certificate at Washington University, a student must complete all courses required by their department; maintain satisfactory academic progress; fulfill all academic and residence requirements; and file an Intent to Graduate.
+To earn a graduate certificate at Washington University, a student must complete all courses required by their department; maintain satisfactory academic progress; fulfill all academic and residence requirements; and apply to graduate via Workday Student.
 Graduate certificates are not standalone programs and are only available to current students in applicable graduate programs.
 Thus, graduate certificates are conferred at the same time as the student’s primary graduate program.

 Program Requirements